guilhermekuni/rocketshoes-redux/README.md

 - ⚙️ **Reactotron** - is a macOS, Windows, and Linux app for inspecting your React JS and React Native apps.
 - ⚙️ **Json Server** - fake server, runs a fake API using a JSON file.

+## About ℹ️

+<p>This project was developed to study React with Redux and Sagas, and it simulates a Shoe e-commerce, implementing the Shop Cart feature.
+Basically, you can add and remove items from your cart.
+The information is storage in the Redux global state, and it's all manipulated using Redux actions and Saga middlewares.</p>

 ## Screenshots 🖼